canvas-gamification/canvas-gamification-junit-tests/src/oop/static_modifier/hard/q4/QuestionText.md

 - Attributes:
     - A _static_ `int` called **woodBeams**.
 This represents the total number of wood beams available for making `Bed` objects, and should be set initially to 100 without having to call the constructor.
-Note that it should not be visible from other classes.
     - An `int` called **numBeams** which is the amount of wood required to make the `Bed` Object.
-Note that it should not be visible from other classes.
+    - Note that neither of these attributes should be visible from other classes.

 - Constructors:
-    - A constructor that is accessible from other methods, and accepts an `int` as a parameter to set the **numBeams** attribute of the object.
+    - A constructor that is accessible from other classes, and accepts an `int` as a parameter to set the **numBeams** attribute of the object.

 - Methods:
     - Note that all methods in this class should be visible from another class
-    - A `makeFurniture` method which return false if the **numBeams** value is more than **woodBeams**, meaning that the `Bed` object cannot be made, or subtract the **numBeams** value from the **woodBeams** and return true.
+    - A `makeFurniture` method which returns false if the **numBeams** value is more than **woodBeams**, meaning that the `Bed` object cannot be made, or subtracts the **numBeams** value from the **woodBeams** and returns true.
+This should be visible from other classes.

 ## TestWarehouse Class